What could be better than a home-cooked dinner of delicious Beer-Simmered Bratwurst to celebrate the annual Oktoberfest?

 The sausages are simmered in a good quality beer, seasonings and fresh herbs for about 20-minutes.
 When they reach an internal temperature of 160°F, they are removed from the beer-simmering pot and allowed to cool.

-Oil is brushed on each sausage, they are dusted with seasoned flour then pan-fried in a skillet to a beautiful brown.
+Oil is brushed on each sausage, then they are dusted with seasoned flour and pan-fried in a skillet to a beautiful brown.

 IDEAS TO SERVE WITH BEER-SIMMERED BRATWURST: